Help Center Home

 Operating System

-Large, high-quality pictures are perfect for printing out, but they take a long time to download over a 56k connection, and may be too large for easy viewing on a monitor.
+Large, high-quality pictures are perfect for printing out, but they take a long time to download over a 56k connection, and may be too large to easily view on a monitor.

-The solution for email images is to resize and compress pictures so they can be sent quickly, and are small enough to fit on most computer monitors.
+Resizing and compressing pictures so they can be easily sent by email, and are small enough to fit on most computer monitors, is a simple solution.

 A. Selecting a Program

-The only graphics program that comes installed with Mac OS X is the "Painting" component of AppleWorks, which is insufficient for resizing and compressing images.
-OS 9 users are more limited in their options.
-There are a number of software programs, however, both commercial and freeware, that provide acceptable image manipulation.
+The only graphics program that comes installed with Windows is Paint, which isn't a good choice for resizing and compressing images.
+However, there are a number of software programs, both commercial and freeware, that are very good for manipulating images.
 Some of these are Adobe Photoshop Elements, Adobe Photoshop Album, Mircosoft Photo Editor, Microsoft Picture It !
 Photo Premium 9, Jasc Paint Shop Pro 8, Jan's Formati 11 and Irfanview.

 B. Resizing Images

-Before sending images to friends and acquaintances, it's a good idea to keep images small, usually no bigger than 600 pixels (dots) wide or 500 pixels tall.
+Before emailing images to friends and acquaintances, it's a good idea to keep images small, usually no bigger than 600 pixels (dots) wide or 500 pixels tall.

 Shrinking images: